 Bananas – Banana Information

-1 pound bananas = 2 cups sliced or 1 1/2 cups mashed bananas.
+1 pound bananas = 3 medium or 4 small bananas.

-The banana is harvested green, even for local consumption.
+The banana is always harvested green, even for local consumption.
 It is the one fruit which, if left to ripen on the plant, never develops its best flavor.
 After they are picked, the sugar content increases from 2% to 20%.
-The yellowier the skin, the sweeter the fruit will be.
+The more yellow the skin, the sweeter the banana will be.

 After bananas have ripened, store in the refrigerator to help slow down ripening.
 The skin will turn dark brown, but this does not damage the fruit inside.
 If bananas become too ripe, freeze in their skins for later use in your banana bread.